openenergymonitor/guide/source/setup/connect.markdown

 3. **Create Emoncms local user account**
   - ![Emoncms create account](/images/setup/Emoncms_reg.png)
-  - <p class='note'> By default only a single (admin) account can be created on local emonPi Emoncms.
-To enable multiple accounts edit Emoncms settings in `/var/www/emoncms/settings.php` </p>
+  - Note: By default only a single (admin) account can be created on local emonPi Emoncms.
+To enable multiple accounts edit Emoncms settings in `/var/www/emoncms/settings.php`

 ### Connect to WiFi (optional)